-Joseph Kimble has taught legal writing for 25 years at Thomas M. Cooley Law School.
-He is the author of Lifting the Fog of Legalese: Essays on Plain Language, the editor in chief of The Scribes Journal of Legal Writing, the past president of the international organization Clarity, a founding director of the Center for Plain Language, and the drafting consultant on all federal court rules.
+Joseph Kimble taught legal writing for 30 years at Western Michigan University Cooley Law School.
+He is the author of Lifting the Fog of Legalese: Essays on Plain Language and Writing for Dollars, Writing to Please: The Case for Plain Language in Business, Government, and Law.
+He is also senior editor of The Scribes Journal of Legal Writing, the past president of the international organization Clarity, and the drafting consultant on all federal court rules.
 He led the work of redrafting the Federal Rules of Civil Procedure and the Federal Rules of Evidence.